boblemarin/MaMaMaMa/README.md

 # MaMaMaMa

-A Chromium extension that allows to draw on top of any existing image in the style of outsider artist Marie Bodson, and export the result as an SVG file.
+A Chromium extension that allows to draw on top of any existing image in the style of outsider artist Marie Bodson, and export the result as a SVG file.

 ## Usage